 For lunch, many shops offer the local Kamakura specialty of shirasu, whitebait, which are tiny white fish.
 I have sometimes seen these in dishes in Tokyo but never eaten them.
-But since they are a local delicacy I decided to give it a try.
-Eaten raw, boiled or fried, many dishes include shirasu in their sets.
-Placed on rice, added into noodle soup or even in ice cream, this delicacy is definitely a must-try.
+But since they are a local delicacy, I decided to give them a try.
+Eaten raw, boiled, or fried, many dishes include shirasu in their sets.
+Placed on rice, added into noodle soup, or even in ice cream, this delicacy is definitely a must-try.

 b.
 Or instead of lunch, opt for snacking along the way

 For those who want to keep moving and spend more time exploring, there are also a variety of street food shops available in Kamakura that serve delicious, easy-to-eat foods that are budget-friendly as well.